How do you identify your ideal customers? What makes them tick? Are they men or women? Young or old? Rich or poor? Are they educated or uneducated?

 Who Are You Targeting?

 A target customer is someone who is most likely to purchase your product.
 And it’s a subset of the more comprehensive target market.
 For example, a children’s clothing store may target boys ages 9–11 and their parents.
-It may also be defined as the group of consumers most likely influenced by an advertising campaign.
+It may also be defined as the consumers most likely influenced by an advertising campaign.
 The target market is also separate from the buyer persona.

 Look for common characteristics and interests when considering who the people who identify with your brand are.
 Spend time analysing the data you receive from consumer engagements and evaluating current buyers and purchase trends.
 When you build a profile of your target audience, you’ll gain insight into their mindset and uncover their motivations.
 When it comes to social media, a social media target audience is the specific group of people you want to reach with your social channels.
 But it doesn’t stop there.
 When marketing to your target audience, you need to get specific.